derkreature/IBLBaker/README.md

 The IBLBaker grew out of a quick implementation of the Siggraph Unreal presentations on Physically Based Rendering that I put together for a presentation at Pixar on an OpenSubDiv implementation that I had written for realtime rendering.

-The main reason that it is here is to provide aspiring rendering engineers a concise example of all the parts required to realtime evaluate light probes in realtime.
+The main reason that it is here is to provide aspiring rendering engineers a concise example of all the parts required to realtime evaluate light probes for physically based rendering.

-While this is *not* a complete implementation of the required rendering pipeline (I have ommited caviety, bloom, reflection occlusion and realtime ambient occlusion and IBL shadowing (Kreature does these, but I felt that they detracted from the core exercise), it should serve anyone looking to implement dynamic probes in good stead.
+While this is *not* a complete implementation of the required rendering pipeline (I have omited caviety, bloom, reflection occlusion and realtime ambient occlusion and IBL shadowing (Kreature does these, but I felt that they detracted from the core exercise), it should serve anyone looking to implement dynamic probes in good stead.
 (If it doesn't, email me, and I will rectify the problem).

 At the very least it can be used for baking diffuse irradiance and specular pre-convolved environment cubemaps evaluated over roughness over mips computed using a user specified brdf.